rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 #### Section 6 Combine the List and Filter Views

 Create a primary view that combines the filter and the list.
 Provide new state information for the filter, while binding the landmark selection to the primary view’s parent view.

+#### Section 7 Prepare the Circle Image for Reuse

+You can sometimes share views across platforms with only modest changes.
+As you build a landmark detail view for macOS, you’ll reuse the CircleImage view that you created for iOS.
+To handle the different layout requirements of macOS, you’ll add a parameter to control the shadow radius.